Is vitamin C for me?

 • Collagen production

 Collagen is your body’s most abundant protein, representing approximately 30% of total body protein, and is a major structural component of connective tissues found in your body, in skin, hair, nails, ligaments, tendons, cartilage, teeth and bone.
 Collagen provides tensile strength and firmness to connective tissues around your body.
 Vitamin C is needed for the formation of your body’s connective tissue and is essential for the production of collagen.
 If collagen is produced and vitamin C is not available, the collagen will be unstable, resulting in abnormal tissue structure.
-See Collagen Gold.
+See Collagen.

 • Immune health